Reed, Amdor lead Riverside past Heartland Christian in 1-A regionals

 In the contest, Riverside earned a 39-36 win.
 Prior to that victory, the Bulldogs had dropped 12 of 13 games, including 10 in a row at one point.

-On Thursday, the two teams met again on the same court on the Iowa School for the Deaf campus, only this time, this stakes were higher in Class 1-A Region 8 play.
+On Thursday, the two teams met again on the same court on the Iowa School for the Deaf campus, only this time, the stakes were higher in Class 1-A Region 8 play.

 Behind a combined 45 points from Ashlynn Amdor (20) and Meghan Reed (25), Riverside earned a 55-52 victory over Heartland Christian.
 The win advances the Bulldogs (4-18) into the Region 8 quarterfinals.
 They’ll face CAM (15-6) Tuesday night at 7 p.m. in Anita.